 | Support and reputation | 7% | 5.0 |

-Kinsta: Best for customizable WordPress plans
+Kinsta: Best for managed WordPress

 What we liked

 Customized plans: The granular level of control Kinsta offers on its plans is rarely seen with other hosts.
-Users can adjust specs based on bandwidth or monthly visitors, and then scale across a wide range of limits.
+Users can adjust specs based on bandwidth or monthly visitors, then scale across a wide range of limits.

 Comprehensive security: Everything is covered.
 Security includes DDoS protection, multiple fully managed firewalls, malware scanning and removal, and free SSL certificates with wildcard support.